 Red House Seafood

 Red House has been serving this chilli-drenched crustacean since 1976 and has justifiably garnered a loyal following.
 The juicy crab at this stalwart is on the sweeter end of the spectrum, with a touch of vinegar that smoothens the texture of the gravy.
-If you’re after chilli crab without getting your hands dirty, try their signature Takesumi chilli crab bao, packed with rich gravy and shreds of crab.

 No Signboard Seafood